 ALL ABOARD: KENNETH BRANAGH RESURRECTS A CLASSIC FOR MODERN TIMES

-Set in 1934, world famous Belgian detective Hercule Poirot (Branagh, sporting a ridiculous moustache) looks for some rest and relaxation from his busy schedule of solving crimes.
+Set in 1934, world-famous Belgian detective Hercule Poirot (Branagh, sporting a ridiculous mustache) looks for some rest and relaxation from his busy schedule of solving crimes.
 He seems to find it on the luxurious Orient Express train but is soon thrust right back into work when he must solve the murder of a passenger.
 Everyone is a suspect and soon all the lies and false appearances will be confronted to reveal who is indeed a killer.

 From a narrative perspective, this version is really much the same as past realizations though Branagh does still manage to create an air of uncertainty.
 Audiences who don’t know of the story beforehand will find themselves amused and guessing, as Christie would have wanted.

-And so in the end how enjoyable is this latest film version?
+And so, in the end, how enjoyable is this latest film version?
 I believe it will truly depend on which audiences are asked.
-There’s the loyal Agatha Christie fans and those who admire the 1974 film, but there is also a new crowd of viewers who will not be making comparisons and will see Branagh’s film as a first.
+There are the loyal Agatha Christie fans and those who admire the 1974 film, but there is also a new crowd of viewers who will not be making comparisons and will see Branagh’s film as a first.
 To those aware of the novel and the previous incarnations of Poirot, this film will likely be nothing overtly special.
 It’s a rehash indeed and not a masterpiece by any stretch.

-For me as critic who has seen the 1974 film, Branagh’s version was not a revelation of cinematic excellence.
-But still I admired greatly the effort and love that was put into this project; though not much new for me in this movie I certainly see the good effect it can have on first time viewers.
-In fact I noticed numerous viewers in the theatre who seemed to be unaware of the famed history of this story and who were evidently thoroughly satisfied with this first exposure.
+For me as a critic who has seen the 1974 film, Branagh’s version was not a revelation of cinematic excellence.
+But still I admired greatly the effort and love that was put into this project; though not much new for me in this movie I certainly see the good effect it can have on first-time viewers.
+In fact, I noticed numerous viewers in the theatre who seemed to be unaware of the famed history of this story and who were evidently thoroughly satisfied with this first exposure.